Corvimae/timeloss.run/README.md

-the livesplit file to extistential dread pipeline
+the livesplit file to existential dread pipeline